Dr Charlotte Elliott-Harvey

 Tel: (+44)(0)114 222 2493

-Charlotte joined the department in June 2018 as the Postdoctoral Research Associate for the AHRC-funded project Defining Freedom of the Press: A Cross National Examination of Press Ethics and Regulation.
-Before this, Charlotte took her PhD at the School of Media and Communication (University of Leeds).
-During her PhD, she was a Research Assistant on an EU FP7-funded project, Media, Conflict and Democratisation (MeCoDEM), and was a co-convener of the MeCoDEM Early Career Researcher Network.
-Her role with the project was on the conceptual integration of its many research elements, and included data management and project output copy-editing.
+Charlotte joined the department in June 2018 as a Postdoctoral Research Associate (PDRA) for the AHRC-funded project Defining Freedom of the Press: A Cross National Examination of Press Ethics and Regulation (DFoP).
+Also in 2018, Charlotte was awarded her PhD at the School of Media and Communication (University of Leeds).
+During her PhD, she was a Research Assistant on an EU FP7-funded project, Media, Conflict and Democratisation (MeCoDEM), and was a co-convener of the project ECR Network.

-Charlotte's professional background includes communications experience in the public, private, and non-governmental sectors on an international level.
+Charlotte's professional background includes communications experience in the public, private, and non-governmental sectors from Europe, North America, and West Africa.
 In her free time, she provides IT and communications support to a Leeds-Bradford charity.
-In a previous role, Charlotte managed a volunteer-run francophone radio station, which ran weekly talk shows on culture, politics, and everything in between.
+In a previous role, Charlotte managed a volunteer-run francophone radio station, which ran weekly live talk shows on culture, politics, and everything in between.

 Charlotte's research interests are situated in how various forms of communication and meaning-generation are negotiated in communicative contexts, using both a case study and comparative perspective.
 She completed her PhD in Communication Studies in 2018, where her thesis examined concepts of freedom of speech as they relate to media controversies on provocative speech acts from the creative realm.
 Her study was a comparative study of France and Denmark, and it addressed themes related to diversity, integration, tolerance, offence, and the parameters of free expression.
 Her thesis can be accessed online on the White Rose eThesis repository.